rvss-australia/RVSS_Need4Speed/instructions/StopSignDetection.md

 ## Creating a safe delivery robot

-To avoid any danger (and large _10 second_ penalties!), your robot needs to be able to detect stop signs so that it can stop driving before proceeding.
+To avoid any danger (and large _10 second_ penalties!), your robot needs to be able to detect stop signs so that it can stop driving before proceeding safely.
 There are a number of ways to do this, but often the simplest is the best.
 For this workshop, we recommend using simple colour thresholding and blob detection!

 <p align="center"><img src="../pics/sample_stop_sign.png" width="200" height="150"></p>